2010 Kobalt Tools 500 (Atlanta): Race summary

 Keselowski hurt his leg during the crash and his pain was evident as he limped to the ambulance.
 After a few caution laps, Edwards was black flagged, parked for the rest of the race and ordered to the NASCAR hauler after NASCAR discovered radio communications from Edwards that he intentionally turned Keselowski.
 Expressing his anger, he drove backwards down pit road in defiance as he entered the garage.
 Edwards would later receive a three race probation for his actions.

-As the crash happened with 3 laps remaining, the race was extended according to NASCAR's Green–white–checker finish policy.
+As the crash happened with 3 laps remaining, the race was extended according to NASCAR's green–white–checkered finish policy.
 Clint Bowyer led the field to the green flag on lap 331; however, he did not get the white flag under green, as the eleventh caution came out for a six car crash in turn 3, which included Jamie McMurray, Bowyer, Kyle Busch, Martin, Truex Jr., and Hamlin.
 There was also a lead change on the same lap, with Kurt Busch passing Bowyer and Paul Menard.
 Kurt Busch continued to hold off Matt Kenseth to win his first race of the year.
 This race also marked as the longest race in Atlanta Motor Speedway history, as the race was extended to 341 laps total, surpassing the 330 laps of the previous year's Kobalt Tools 500.